lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     When necessary, cross-parameters can be explicitly specified by adding the following line to the input file: *pair_coeff 1 2 0.707 1.732*.
+    This can be used for instance to increase the attraction between particles of type 1 and 2, without affecting the interactions between particles of the same type.

     Note that the arithmetic rule, where
     :math:`\epsilon_{ij} = \sqrt{\epsilon_{ii} \epsilon_{jj}}`,